lucapette/website/content/writing/the-appeal-of-static-typing.md

 This too is true.
 The probably is important because it's not a 100% hit of course.
 But the point stands and makes more confident.

-The difference is really evident when I'am trying to rush a bug fix to production.
+The difference is really evident when I'm trying to rush a bug fix to production.
 No matter how careful I am, this situation just happens from time to time.
-The last thing I want is second guessing the fix I'am about to ship.
+The last thing I want is second guessing the fix I'm about to ship.
 It's all about the cognitive load after all and the compiler telling me my code "works" factors in as well.